 Mix the nutty satay dip

 Summer Rolls & Zesty Sauce Recipe

-Just an example – use any fruit or vegetables
+Just examples – use any fruit or vegetables you like

 - Vietnamese rice paper